Many salons want better phone coverage without changing the number clients already know.

 In practice, forwarding salon calls to AI usually means this:

-That matters because many beauty businesses are not trying to rebuild everything.
+That matters because most beauty businesses are not trying to rebuild everything.

 They are trying to stop losing booking intent when no one can pick up.